 Even if you don’t speak as fluently as the students studying in their home country, imagine them trying to adopt your first language, and remember that diversity is celebrated across the UK.
 There is a rich multi-national culture which embraces cultural diversity.
 No one at university is going to judge you if you ask them to repeat themselves or if you mix up a few words here and there.

 Overcoming social anxiety will always be more of a marathon than a sprint.
 The first steps you take to overcome it will always be the hardest, but remember, it is always possible to challenge anxious thoughts, and there is never any reason to contend with it alone.
-Lean on your support network to discuss anxious feelings; if you need additional support, there is support available on your college campus and through organisations designed to support students from all walks of life.
+Lean on your support network to discuss anxious feelings; if you need additional support in learning how to cope with anxiety at university, there is support available on your college campus and through organisations designed to support students from all walks of life.